India's top court upholds end of special status for Kashmir, orders polls | Politics

 India's top court upholds end of special status for Kashmir, orders polls

 The unanimous order by a panel of five judges followed more than a dozen petitions challenging the revocation and a subsequent decision to split the region into two federally administered territories - Jammu and Kashmir, and the Buddhist territory of Ladakh.
-It sets the stage for elections in Jammu and Kashmir, which was more closely integrated with India after the government's move, taken in line with a longstanding promise of Prime Minister Narendra Modi's nationalist Bharatiya Janata Party (BJP).
+It sets the stage for elections in Jammu and Kashmir, which was more closely integrated with India after the government's move, taken in line with a longstanding promise of Modi's Hindu-nationalist Bharatiya Janata Party (BJP).

 The decision is a shot in the arm for the government before a general election due by May.
 The challengers maintained that only the constituent assembly of Jammu and Kashmir could decide on the special status of the mountain region, and contested whether parliament had the power to revoke it.